AVSimulation/SCANeR-Quick-Starts/Pages/HT_Massive_Simulation/HT_Massive_Simulation.md

-# How to? run a massive simulation to test and validate an ADAS
+# How to run a massive simulation to test and validate an ADAS

-This Quick Starts will guide you to
-* Step 1.
-Prepare SCANeR workspace under Windows
-* Step 2.
-Generate test cases thanks to SCANeR studio, explore under Windows
-* Step 3.
-Port SCANeR workspace under Linux
-* Step 4.
-Run test cases thanks to SCANeR compute under Linux
-* Step 5.
-SCANeR Analytics
+This guide will walk through the Massive Simulation workflow in SCANeR studio.

 It requires
 * [Foundation Pack](https://www.avsimulation.com/pack-foundation/)